Static Data Masking

 Static data masking (SDM) is the primary method of protecting specific data elements at rest.
 These "elements" are typically database column or flat-file field values that are considered sensitive.
 These fields may contain personally identifiable information (PII), protected health information (PHI), trade secrets, or other sensitive values.

-The data-centric security product IRI FieldShield -- or the IRI CoSort product and IRI Voracity platform that include its capabilities -- provide more data discovery and SDM functions for more data sources than any other data masking tool.
+The "startpoint" data-centric security product IRI FieldShield -- or the IRI CoSort product and IRI Voracity platform that include the same capabilities -- provide more data discovery and SDM functions for more data sources than any other data masking tool.
 Available per-field/column functions include:

 - multiple, NSA Suite B and FIPS-compliant encryption (and decryption) algorithms, including format-preserving encryption